 Monitor privacy incident rates and types to validate risk assessments and improve future PIA accuracy.
 Learning from experience enhances methodology.

 Measure stakeholder satisfaction with privacy protections to gauge effectiveness from user perspectives.
-Technical compliance doesn't guarantee adequate protection.
+Technical compliance doesn't guarantee adequate protection, so using a centralized GDPR compliance monitoring dashboard can help track issues and improvements over time.

 Continuous Improvement